MileHacker Logo

 • For inter-city travel, if time permits, consider regular speed trains (K, T, Z, L trains) instead of high-speed rail.
 They move slower but remain significantly cheaper.

-• Consider bicycle rentals for local exploration when obtainable.
+• Consider bicycle rentals for exploring the local area when obtainable.

 Accommodation Alternatives